AVSimulation/SCANeR-Quick-Starts/Sample/VEHICLE_PLAYER.md

 ### Replay GUI

-The Replay GUI is a SCANeR™ module that helps the use of Vehicle Player.
+The Replay GUI is a SCANeR module that helps the use of Vehicle Player.

 ![Replay GUI](assets/replay_gui.png)